BettercareHealth/bettercare/maternal-mental-health/test-3.md

 15. How can depression or anxiety affect the mother’s ability to take up a referral?
 	1. It can make them lazy
 	1. They may forget appointments
-	1. They will be too busy getting dressed up to go the appointment
+	1. They will be too busy getting dressed up to go to the appointment
 	1. They should be staying at home to take care of themselves
 16. If there are no counselling resources available, which of the following can you do to help?
 	1. Ignore the problem